 The Ridge Tahoe

-“Clark/Sullivan worked under adverse weather conditions, restricted access and our ongoing business activity without missing a beat to complete our project on time.
+“Clark/Sullivan worked under adverse weather conditions, restricted access, and our ongoing business activity without missing a beat to complete our project on time.
 Looking back at the whole project, constructing an 11-story building on the side of a mountain at 7,500 foot elevation with snow and winds to 80 mph is a credit to your organization.
-Our thanks to you for a difficult job well done.” – Ronald J. Wilhite, President n
+Our thanks to you for a difficult job well done.” – Ronald J. Wilhite, President

 - Client